|

 of its plotting area to leave more space for custom labels.
 The

-Graphics Builder may also be used to create custom
+Graphics Builder may also be used to create

-dashboards and simulation
+dashboards and

 control panels that contain multiple widgets to be deployed